deltachat/deltachat-pages/es/help.md

 for existing experiments in the OpenPGP implementor community.

-### Is end-to-end encryption of Delta Chat as safe as Signal?
+### ¿Es el cifrado de extremo a extremo de Delta Chat tan seguro como el de Signal?

 It depends on what is important to you.
 Delta Chat [does not support PFS](#pfs) like Signal does